documenting-ruby/documenting-ruby.github.io/_posts/2011-10-06-step-by-step-guide.markdown

 that interests you, and document it.
 You can see how much of Ruby is documented by looking at the stats at the bottom of the file.

+We have generated a few of these reports for various areas of the MRI source, see our <a href="/undocumented-areas.html#CoverageReport">undocumented coverage report</a>.

 <a name="Documenting"></a>
 <a class="top" href="#">top</a>
 ## Documenting